Shape the extraordinary life you deserve at Date with Destiny

 Part of finding your purpose is accepting your own limitations.
 Instead of getting frustrated with yourself, give yourself a break.
 Get to know yourself bit by bit, taking the role of observer.
 As you practice self-compassion while building self-awareness, you’re able to find the meaning you’re seeking.

-Your purpose in life is likely to grow and change as you grow and change.
-So be flexible in finding your purpose.
+Your purpose in life is likely to grow and change as you grow and change, so be flexible.
 You might also find that learning how to find your purpose may require letting go of an old identity or interest.
 Being flexible lets you grow in integrity while being true to yourself.
 When you develop your core values and stop seeking external affirmation, you’ll find that the question of “What is my purpose in life?” is much easier to answer.

 Attending Date With Destiny will bring you closer to finding your purpose and give you the skill set you need to succeed.
 Sign up for Date With Destiny and discover a tangible way to work toward and achieve your goals.